-All students must apply for graduation to receive their degree or certificate.
+Apply for graduation to receive your degree or certificate.

 Follow these steps to get ready to graduate from Front Range Community College: